Bammerbom/Foundation/CONTRIBUTING.md

   * Eclipse, IntelliJ IDEA or any othe IDE that suits you.
   * (optionally) Gradle

+## Pre-Pull request

+You MUST

+  * Include the license header at the top of all files (  See LICENSE )
+  * Add/Update javadocs
+  * Use spaces for indentation
+  * Use proper indentation
+  * Name appropriately
+  * Check your syntax and semantics
+  * Write / Run Unit tests ( If applicable )

+The gradle task preMerge will add the license to, compile and test your code

 ## Guidelines
-Before you send a PR, make sure your code does follow these guidelines:
+Before you send a PR, make sure your code/repo does follow these guidelines:

-  * Be descriptive and explain why you made the changes/additions.
-  * Keep your pull requests to 1 commit. ( Use 'git rebase -i' )
+  * Try and minimise your commits ( Use 'git rebase -i' )
   * Always comment on your code and add/change JavaDocs to classes if needed.

 ## Submitting a pull request